Algorithmic Game Theory, Autumn Semester 2020

 |

-Mixed and correlated equilibria (plus Sect.
-2.2-2.4 in lecture notes 2) |
+Mixed and correlated equilibria (Video Recording) |

-Exercise set 3 (Graded Set) |
+Exercise Set 3 (Graded Set) |

 4 |

-Efficient computation of correlated equilibria.
+Efficient computation of correlated equilibria

-- Regret minimization algorithm (multiplicative weights update).
+- Regret minimization algorithm (multiplicative weights update)

-- From regret-minimization to correlated equilibria.
+- From regret-minimization to correlated equilibria

 |

-Regret minimization and correlated equilibria (Section 2 next week) |
+Regret minimization and correlated equilibria (Video Recording) |

-Exercise set 4 |
+Exercise Set 4 |

 5 |